JohnRyland/GenericMake/README.md

 ## Getting started

-In the example above, typically you would name this file 'HelloWorld.pro' inside your HelloWorld project directory.
-Then copy or symlink 'Bootstrap.mak' from this repo as 'Makefile' in to your project directory.
+In the example above, typically you would name this file *HelloWorld.pro* inside your HelloWorld project directory.
+Then copy or symlink 'Bootstrap.mak' from this repo as *Makefile* in to your project directory.
 Now you can run 'make' and it should build the project for you.

 ## How to use

-When you copy 'Bootstrap.mak' file in to your project as 'Makefile', make will be able to execute a small amount of bootstrap code which will clone this repo (if it needs to) and then include the cloned Generic.mak file.
-This means that if you run 'make purge' and then run 'make' again, you will be on the latest version.
+When you copy *Bootstrap.mak* file in to your project as *Makefile*, make will be able to execute a small amount of bootstrap code which will clone this repo (if it needs to) and then include the cloned Generic.mak file.
+This means that if you run `make purge` and then run `make` again, you will be on the latest version.
 The purge target will wipe away the clone and running make will fetch the latest copy.

-An alternative way you can use this in your projects is to copy the file 'Generic.mak' in to you project and rename it to Makefile.
+An alternative way you can use this in your projects is to copy the file *Generic.mak* in to you project and rename it to Makefile.
 This will fix the version of GenericMake used by the project until it is manually updated by copying a new version over the top.
 You may also need to copy over some of the directories from here.